 This can be due to excessive use, heat, weld spatter, and occasionally falling on the ground.
 Any of these things can damage the trigger on the gun.

 If this is the case you may need to have a welding technician look at it to have it fixed.

 When it comes down to it any one of these problems could be the culprit.
-Over time as you weld more and more you’ll have a better understanding how your machine works and what might be causing the problem.
+Over time as you weld more and more you’ll have a better understanding of how your machine works and what might be causing the problem.

-So why is your MIG welder not feeding wire through properly?
+So why is your MIG welder not feeding the wire through properly?
 Share your thoughts and comments below,